Skip to main content

 Org Disclosure Ref

-The receipt number is Together's stable identifier for the obligation - keep it in your records so future syncs and queries can reconcile back to the same row.
+In the generic CSV, Trigger Amount is the donor's running calendar-year total as at that donation's date (the per-donation gift is the Donation amount column in the AEC format).
+The receipt number is Together's stable identifier for the obligation - keep it so future syncs reconcile back to the same row.

 The CSV is a prep artefact, not a submission.
 The actual return is filed through the AEC's own return process.
 The columns are designed to map cleanly to the AEC's required disclosure fields; your compliance lead may transform them further.